 - If A&P, appropriate A&P Contract (E&G funded contract, Soft-Money funded contract, or both if applicable)

-- Copy of diploma/transcripts, if applicable
+- Education verification, if applicable

 - Copy of licensure/certificate(s) and verification, if applicable

-- If non-US Citizen, applicable documentation
+- If non-US Citizen, applicable documentation | RAMP clearance, if applicable

 - If a new hire, complete the I-9 process; if a current employee and changing departments, transfer the I-9 to your department.

 - The employee and the department will receive notifications once the candidate has been appointed in OMNI.
+The employee’s notification will be sent following this timetable.

 If sending via email: for confidentiality purposes, click the "To" field and enter your email address there, then paste the candidates' email addresses in the "Bcc" field.